 Internships in the College of Arts and Sciences – Faculty Resources

-Internships in the College of Arts and Science involve at least three parties – the student, a faculty mentor, and a site supervisor – with no conflicts of interest between the student and the site supervisor.
+Internships in the College of Arts and Sciences involve at least three parties – the student, a faculty mentor, and a site supervisor – with no conflicts of interest between the student and the site supervisor.
+For example, a student cannot report directly to a close friend or family member.
 The faculty mentor should have disciplinary knowledge relevant to the internship experience.
 Faculty should review the Requirements for Internships in the College of Arts & Sciences.

 Elements of a High-Quality Internship